jundalisay/spblist/content/en/research/poincare/science/chapter-04b.md

 first category.
 Thus by means of this reciprocity is defined a partic- ular class of phenomena called displacements.
-The laws of these phenomena are the object of geometry.science and hypothesis
+The laws of these phenomena are the object of geometry.